obiwanjacobi/vst.net/Source.Core/Code/readme.md

 * [Framework] remove thread management from interface manager (simplifies the class)
 * [Framework] .NET Core DI instead of interface manager?
 * [Interop] split interop for plugin and host into separate assemblies (duplicate commonalities?).
+* [Framework] rename to Jacobi.Vst.Plugin.Framework (leaves room for a Host framework too).
 * [Interop] look into the use tracked references (%^)
 * [Interop/Core] Use new/different managed vst.net dll extensions (remove: extensions used in VST.NET1 | add: .net.vst2)
 * [DevOps] automate CI build on github